Ghoulayush/BharatBiz-AI/README.md

 ## 🚀 Built For

 ### 🏆 Code for Bharat — Season 2 Hackathon
-*A mission to solve real-world problems for India’s grassroots entrepreneurs using technology.*
+*A mission to solve real-world problems for India’s grassroot entrepreneurs using technology.*

 We are targeting local grocery stores, retail outlets, and service providers with a solution that’s affordable, intelligent, and easy to use.